-For more details on propellant amounts, including the total mass of propellant for the GT-2 baselined combination HTSD & LTLD propulsion system that respectively uses a N2O-40% Aluminized Paraffin Hybrid Motor and 4 Busek BIT-1 electric ion thrusters fueled by Iodine, see the Propulsion Chapter of this document [reference page number 62 and 63].
+For more details on propellant amounts, including the total mass of propellant for the GT-2 baselined combination HTSD & LTLD propulsion system that respectively uses a N2O-40% Aluminized Paraffin Hybrid Motor and 4 Busek BIT-1 electric ion thrusters fueled by Iodine, see the Propulsion Chapter of this document.
 The propellant masses were developed using the original DeltaVs of the GT-1-level trajectory and propulsion system analysis that were required to complete the ACS mission and meet the vehicle mass and volume requirements.